Return on Investment (ROI) Calculator

 Difficulty in Usage

-It is true that ROI as a metric can be utilized to gauge the profitability of mostly anything.
+It is true that ROI as a metric can be utilized to gauge the profitability of almost anything.
 However, its universal applicability is also the reason why it tends to be difficult to use properly.
 While the ROI formula itself may be simple, the real problem comes from people not understanding how to arrive at the correct definition for 'cost' and/or 'gain', or the variability involved.
 For instance, for a potential real estate property, investor A might calculate the ROI involving capital expenditure, taxes, and insurance, while investor B might only use the purchase price.
 For a potential stock, investor A might calculate ROI including taxes on capital gains, while investor B may not.
 Also, does an ROI calculation involve every cash flow in the middle other than the first and the last?
 Different investors use ROI differently.

 In real life, the investment risk and other situations are not reflected in the ROI rate, so even though higher annualized ROI is preferred, it is not uncommon to see lower ROI investments are favored for their lower risk or other favorable conditions.
 Many times, ROI cannot be directly measured, such as the investment of advertising a product.
-The ROI in such situations are normally estimated via the marginal sales benefit or brand recognition.
+The ROI in such situations is normally estimated via the marginal sales benefit or brand recognition.